What Should Consider in Copper Bus-bar Jointing

 Sponsored:

-Bolted/clamped joints are easy to install and re-installed; but riveted/soldered/welded joints are difficult and need special arrangement to install and re-install or dismantling.
+Bolted/clamped joints are easy to install and re-installed, but riveted/soldered/welded joints are difficult and need special arrangements to install and re-install or dismantle.

 What Effect Should Consider a Bus-Bar Design

-The Bus-Bar is usually a normal part of the electrical power generation, transmission and distribution network system who carry the continuous rated current like others main equipment- generator, transformer, circuit breaker etc.
+The Bus-Bar is usually a normal part of the electrical power generation, transmission, and distribution network system that carry the continuous rated current like other main equipment- generator, transformer, circuit breaker, etc.

-Rated value is the basic requirement for any electrical design, but considering the short circuit condition what happen for a short period of time (1 to 4 sec) is very essential obligation.
+Rated value is the basic requirement for any electrical design, but considering the short circuit condition what happens for a short period of time (1 to 4 sec) is very essential obligation.

-The short circuit current is not same for every time, every point of the circuit; but very often it becomes ten to twenty times of continuous current rating.
+The short circuit current is not the same every time, at every point of the circuit; but very often it becomes ten to twenty times of continuous current rating.

-The short circuit effect may leads to dangerous overheating, including bus-bar the weak portion of the circuit mainly affected by hues amount short circuit current.
+The short circuit effect may lead to dangerous overheating, including bus-bar the weak portion of the circuit mainly affected by hues amount of short circuit current.

 During Bus-bar design, major considering points are as-